niran/merge-gmail-contacts/README.markdown

 #### You should probably use the Mac Address Book instead.

 Apparently the Mac Address Book has a contact merging feature.
-If you have access to a Mac, export your contacts from Google, import them into Address Book, then export them back to Google.
+If you have access to a Mac, export your contacts from Google, import them into Address Book, merge your contacts, then export them back to Google.
 If you don't have access to a Mac, keep reading.

 #### Instructions